digi-embedded/connectcore-ble-python/examples/ConfigureInterfacesSample/readme.txt

     2) Ensure that Bluetooth is enabled in the device or the XBee 3 BLE device is correctly attached.

-    3) Ensure that the InterfacesConfigurationSample application is correctly installed in the mobile phone.
+    3) Ensure that the BLENetworkConfigurationSample application is correctly installed in the mobile phone.